 - ¾ cup unsalted raw cashews soaked 2-6 hours in 2 cups water

 - 2 cans unsweetened and full-fat coconut milk divided (13.5 – fluid ounce)

 - pinch of salt

-- 4 tablespoons good quality honey
+- 4 tablespoons good quality honey or maple syrup

 - 1 tablespoon vanilla extract